garden-io/garden/docs/guides/development-workflows.md

 # Development Workflows

-Now that you've had a glimpse of the basic Garden commands in the [Quick Start](../basics/quick-start.md) guide, and learned about the [Stack Graph](../basics/stack-graph.md), let's go through some typical Garden workflows.
+Here we'll describe at a high level some common day-to-day workflows using Garden.

-We'll keep using the [Demo Project](../example-projects/demo-project.md) example, but the same principles will apply for most Garden projects.
+We'll use the [Demo Project](https://github.com/garden-io/garden/tree/v0.11.14/examples/demo-project) example, but the same principles will apply for most Garden projects.

 ## garden dev